-If you are a parent who is facing a CPS investigation due to an addiction to drugs or alcohol there is specific information you should be aware of as you begin to map out a plan for yourself and your family.
+Suppose you are a parent facing a CPS investigation due to an addiction to drugs or alcohol.
+In that case, there is specific information you should be aware of as you begin to map out a plan for yourself and your family.
 You are likely aware that your ability to parent and keep your child safe while addicted to drugs or alcohol is significantly impaired.
-Your own decision-making skills are severely impaired due to your addiction and you cannot be expected to care for a child in that condition.
-If you find yourself disagreeing with that statement that should be an indication that you absolutely have a substance abuse problem.
+Your decision-making skills are severely impaired due to your addiction, and you cannot be expected to care for a child in that condition.
+If you find yourself disagreeing with that statement, that should indicate that you have a substance abuse problem.

-Even if you are not habitual, everyday user of drugs or alcohol it could still be (and likely is) true that your ability to parent your child is constrained at the very least and at worst is completely eradicated.
-You may be telling yourself that because you never “use” in front of your children that your addiction has no effect on your kids.
-As we are about to discuss, however, this is not true at all and that line of thought can be extremely harmful to you and your children.
+Even if you are not a habitual, everyday user of drugs or alcohol, it could still be (and likely is) true that your ability to parent your child is constrained at the very least and, at worst, is wholly eradicated.
+You may be telling yourself that your addiction does not affect your kids because you never "use" in front of your children.
+However, as we are about to discuss this, this is not true at all, and that line of thought can be extremely harmful to you and your children.

 Exposing your children to risks associated with drugs and alcohol

-Perhaps the most common scenario where your child is put in harm’s way due to your addiction to drugs or alcohol is by your being impaired during the hours that you caring for your child.
-If your child gets home from school and you are in an altered state due to your addiction then you cannot possibly protect your child from dangers that include wandering away from your home, playing at home with dangerous items like household cleaners or electrical outlets or using kitchen appliances to cook meals when you are not able to.
+Perhaps the most common scenario where your child is put in harm's way due to your addiction to drugs or alcohol is that you are impaired during the hours you are caring for your child.
+Suppose your child gets home from school, and you are in an altered state due to your addiction.
+In that case, you cannot possibly protect your child from dangers that include wandering away from your home, playing at home with dangerous items like household cleaners or electrical outlets, or using kitchen appliances for cooking meals when you are not able to.

 You are who you hang around with.
 These were the wise words that my grandpa would tell me growing up.
-Take a look at your life and the people who populate it.
-If you are a drug abuser then it is likely that you spend time with other drug abusers.
+Please take a look at your life and the people who populate it.
+If you are a drug abuser, you will likely spend time with other drug abusers.

 This is not a moral judgment or anything close to it.
-Rather, it is an observation that I as a family law attorney feel prepared to make.
+Instead, it is an observation that I feel prepared to make as a family law attorney.
 These drug abusers can present dangers in and of themselves if you bring them around your child and into your home.

-Finally, the addict’s mind is one that places supreme importance on getting high or drunk before taking care of their child or their household.
-If you are able to hold down a job and earn an income your earnings are likely spent first on acquiring your drug of choice, with any remaining money spent on necessities for your home and child.
+Finally, the addict's mind places supreme importance on getting high or drunk before taking care of their child or household.
+If you can hold down a job and earn an income, your earnings are likely spent first on acquiring your drug of choice, with any remaining money spent on necessities for your home and child.
 People with addictions tend to have impulse control problems as well.
 This means that if you do not watch out and seek help, your alcohol addiction could lead to an addiction to gambling and other destructive behaviors.

 What does a CPS service plan look like for a parent with a substance addiction problem?

-The service plan for a parent like yourself with a substance addiction problem will not take into account problems that you may experience in the future (like relapsing after being sober, other health issues or accommodations needed at home based on these issues).
-Whatever programs or support that you believe that you need should be communicated to your CPS caseworker so that he or she can work with you to get these set up as soon as possible.
+The service plan for a parent like yourself with a substance addiction problem will not consider problems that you may experience in the future (like relapsing after being sober, other health issues, or accommodations needed at home based on these issues).
+Whatever programs or support you believe you need should be communicated to your CPS caseworker so that they can work with you to get these set up as soon as possible.

-At the end of the day, it is your responsibility to make sure that you meet the standards that our state has set forth as far as your ability to keep your child safe and to have him or her returned to your home.
-Do not assume that just because your caseworker speaks sweetly to you and has seemed helpful that he or she will go out of their way to help you.
+It is your responsibility to make sure that you meet the standards that our state has set forth regarding your ability to keep your child safe and to have them returned to your home.
+Do not assume that just because your caseworker speaks sweetly to you and has seemed helpful, they will go out of their way to help you.

 They will not, most likely.
 They are overworked and overburdened and cannot be expected to do the work for you.
 Take care of yourself and your child by speaking up about the help that you need.